dltrr/dltrr.github.io/_pages/about.md

 - __Biographical details__

-I’m currently a postdoc in AIDS and Molecular Immunology Lab at Oswaldo Cruz Institute/Fiocruz in Rio de Janeiro – Brazil.
+I’m currently a postdoc in Laboratory of Molecular Genetics of Microorganisms at Oswaldo Cruz Institute/Fiocruz in Rio de Janeiro – Brazil.
 During my Ph.D., I have studied the molecular diversity and evolution of HIV in Brazil and other world regions, mainly the African continent.
 Recently, I expanded my interests to include the study of the emergence, spread, and pathogen-host interactions of viruses, and other pathogens in general.
 My primary focus is on RNA viruses, such as HIV, Yellow fever virus, Chikungunya virus, and Zika virus.
 I believe in the importance of collaboration for the scientific progress.
 In this way, I am always open to collaboration.
 If you have an interest in my work, feel free to contact me.